ranga-siriwardena/BFF/README.md

         docker run -d -p 9091:9091 ballerina.guides.io/desktop_bff_service:v1.0
 ```

 - Once you successfully build the Docker images, you can run them with the `` docker run`` command that is shown in the previous step output section.
+Here we run the Docker images with flag`` -p <host_port>:<container_port>``.
+So that we use the host port 9090 and the container port 9090 for mobile_bff_service and we use the host port 9091 and the container port 9091 for desktop_bff_service.
+Therefore you can access the services through the host port.

 ```bash
    $ docker run -d -p 9090:9090 ballerina.guides.io/mobile_bff_service:v1.0
 ```
-Here we run the Docker images with flag`` -p <host_port>:<container_port>`` so that we use the host port 9090 and the container port 9090.
-Therefore you can access the service through the host port.

 ```bash
    $ docker run -d -p 9091:9091 ballerina.guides.io/desktop_bff_service:v1.0
 ```
-Here we run the Docker images with flag`` -p <host_port>:<container_port>`` so that we use the host port 9091 and the container port 9091.
-Therefore you can access the service through the host port.

-- Verify Docker container is running with the use of `` $ docker ps``.
+- Verify Docker container is running with the use of `` $ docker ps`` command.
 The status of the Docker container should be shown as 'Up'.

 ```bash
    $ docker ps